HomeCasinos in TexasCasinos in Houston

 Are there any physical casinos in Houston?

 No, there are no physical casinos in Houston.
 The only way to play casino games is to play at a sweepstakes/social casino where you aren’t playing for money.
-Otherwise, you will need to travel to one of Texas’ three tribal casinos to scratch your gambling itch.
+Otherwise, you will need to travel to one of the three tribal casinos in Texas to scratch your gambling itch.

 Texas outlawed all forms of gambling in 1903.
 While there have been some rollbacks since to include lottery gaming and bingo (in most counties, though there are a few holdouts), casinos are still prohibited.